Science and Technology (SCI) 2022-2023 Edition

 Prerequisites: approval of supervising faculty member and department chair.

-SCI 452.
-Innovation and Global Energy Challenges.
+SCI 401.
+Fundamentals of Strength and Conditioning.
 3 Credit Hours.

 Session Cycle: Spring